-First, most commercial lease terms require a personal guarantee which means the guarantors are personal liable for any associated costs under the lease including and potential remedies available to the landlord if there is a default (think attorney’s fees).
+First, many commercial lease terms require a personal guarantee which means the guarantors are personal liable for any associated costs under the lease including and potential remedies available to the landlord if there is a default (think lots of attorney’s fees).
 Also, you may be responsible for the entire rent for the entire terms of the lease if there is a default with limited legal defenses.
 Consequently, it is very important to understand all of the financial costs and liabilities associated with your commercial lease before your sign it!